 But he was supposed to be in harness.
-Nakamura's maneuvers might demand spurts of ten or fifteen gravities, if the accelerators could still put out that much.
+Nakamura's calcula-tions might demand spurts of ten or fifteen gravities, if the accelerators could still put out that much.
 The fear of being smeared across a bulkhead jolted into Sverdlov.
 He scrambled over the rungs.
 It was nightmarishly like climbing through glue.
 After a thousand years he burst into the living quarters.

-Maclaren sat up in one of the bunks.
-"No farther, please," he said.
+MACLAREN sat up in one of the bunks.
+"No further, please," he said.